bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
 Would also need to enable/disable stats and clear stats.

-1. Datatype of the router-id

-1. babel-neighbor-address as IPv6-only

-1. babel-inplementation-version includes the name of the implementation

 1. Security section needs furter review

 1. Commands to add and delete credentials, and parameters that allow credential to be identified without allowing access to private credential info

-1. Delete external-cost?

 1. Check description of enable parameters to make sure ok for YANG and TR-181.
+Closed by updating description to be useful for YANG and TR-181, using language consistent with YANG descriptions.

 1. Distinguish signed and unsigned integers?